 Characteristics of Effective Leadership

 1. A leader is a servant: all the great leaders, dead or alive were servants to those they led.
 Jesus washed the feet of his disciples and encouraged them to do likewise.
 Mahatma Gandhi lived a simple life and served his people – he was the boss who never acted like the boss – he was the least even if he was the first.
-These days, you see some, who say they’re leaders waiting to be served, instead of serving, and I wonder their understanding of leadership.
+These days, you see some, who say they’re leaders wait to be served, instead of serving, and I wonder their understanding of leadership.

 2. A leader is the last to sit: I will illustrate leadership with parents-children relationship.
-If you have five and three year old children, and you go for a function, and there are limited seats, would you prefer sitting for your children to stand?
+If you have three and five year old children, and you go for a function, and there are limited seats, would you prefer sitting for your children to stand?
 A responsible parent will stand so that his children will sit.
 That is leadership.
 I noticed that in coaches, buses or trains, when there are limited seats, parents with children always jump in quickly to take seats on behalf of their children.
 As a leader, you’re like a parent – your seat isn’t meant for you – it’s for those you lead.
 As a president or prime minister of a nation, your seat isn’t yours – it’s for the people you promised to lead.
 As the chief executive, your seat isn’t yours – it’s for those under you – without them, your position will be ludicrous.
 Remember, it’s a limited seat!

 3. A leader is the last to eat: when I see an organisation go burst, and the CEO ends up with a bonus running into millions, while the ordinary employees go home to their families empty handed, I wonder the type of leaders they are.
 When I see a father go for an expensive suit to impress when his children’s school fees haven’t been paid, I wonder the kind of father he is.
 A leader must be the last to be filled – until others have eaten, he shouldn’t eat – that is what good leadership is about.
 Unfortunately, many so called leaders steal from the poor to feed their insatiable desires.

 4. A leader is the last to step out of the sinking ship: no captain abandons the occupants of his ship when it capsizes or is sinking – that will amount to unprofessionalism.
 Besides professionalism, no responsible leader abandons its own to sink while he runs for safety.
 It is safety first, for those in your ship before you.
-If you do not have that mentality, you may be in a position, but in true sense, you aren’t a leader.
+If you do not have that mentality, you may be in a position, but in the true sense, you aren’t a leader.

 5. A leader is accountable: accountability isn’t just about money – it is also about protecting the important numbers under your leadership.
 You aren’t protecting the numbers when, as a result of your failings, the number of employees dropped from five hundred to two hundred.
 You aren’t protecting the numbers, when out of selfishness, you went into a meaningless war that ended the lives of so many people.
 You aren’t protecting the numbers, when you wouldn’t make a sacrifice to buy the medication that should have saved the life of that child.
 Listen – you must be accountable in all ramifications – that is leadership.